 IP Address Management, or IPAM, is breaking down and assigning your internal IP block into segments.
 As a result, this allows faster troubleshooting when monitoring the network and seeing an erratic IP.
 Moreover, because you’ve segmented the IPs out.
 You’ll know exactly which segment it’s coming from and can narrow down finding it faster.

 Why Manage IPs?

 Easily track when network monitor software shows errors.
-If you’re logged on locally to a User’s computer and you’re mapping batch file didn’t run and you need to get a file from one of your servers you don’t have to know the server name, you can simply type \192.168.1.x to get access to the server you’re needing the file from.
+If logged on locally and the mapping file didn't run on a User's computer.
+You need to get a file from one of your servers.
+To clarify, you don’t have to know the server name.
+You can simply type \192.168.1.x to get access to the server you’re needing the file from.

 In the scenario I explain below, we’ll have 1 External IP, 5 servers ((Static) 1 handles DHCP (2k3)), 10 printers (Static), 200 wired PCs/users (DHCP).

 There are several different ways to set up exact scenarios.
 This scenario will explain IP Address Management (IPAM) for a small network using my experience and knowledge.

-For ease of use, we’re going to say that this is in a brand new facility where no IPs have been assigned and you, as the LAN Admin, have just been told your internet connection is in place and ready to use (this is where the single external IP comes from).
+For ease of use, we’re going to say that this is in a brand new facility.
+Basically, where no IPs have been assigned.
+Therefore, as you being the LAN Admin have just been told your internet connection is in place.
+Also, your internet connection is ready to use.
+This is where the single external IP comes from.

 Server_1 also happens to be your DHCP server: 192.168.1.1

-You have to account for growth so leave .6 through .9 open for future servers whether they’re physical or virtual, you’ll need an IP.
+You have to account for growth so leave .6 through .9 open for future servers.
+This is to say, whether they’re physical or virtual, you’ll need an IP.